eshrinivasan/phoenix-microfrontend/README.md

 ```

-Access  http://localhost:3000/ to see 3 app links on the side bar
+To see Luigi in action, Access  http://localhost:3000/ to see app links on the side bar

-This app is also the base app for the micro front end.
+Note: This app is also the base app(in React) for the micro front end.